mudasobwa/mudasobwa.github.io/_posts/2017-06-20-string-naming-module.md

 here it’s simpler (and faster) to produce maps explicitly.
 Now we have two maps.
 It’s time to rock!

+The first [hacky and basically wrong] approach was to use [`Code.eval_quoted/3`], since I could not figure out how to dynamically create a module inside other module:

 ```elixir
 defmodule Module.concat(mod) do
   Enum.each(funs, fn {name, value} ->